I Don't Know What to Do

 If there are no safety risks or serious injuries, go to a safe place and contact a friend or family member you trust to stay with you.

-Common Responses to Sexual Misconduct
+Common Responses to Sex-Based Misconduct

-Sexual misconduct of any kind can result in a host of reactions—some are immediate, some can be long term.
+Sex-based misconduct of any kind can result in a host of reactions—some are immediate, some can be long term.
 The variety of reactions may depend on the survivor's previous life experience, the kind of force used, the relationship of the offender to the survivor, among other factors.
 Most survivors experience levels of fear, anger, self-blame, depression, and anxiety that can be exhibited emotionally, physically, and even socially.
 Difficulty sleeping and concentrating, social withdrawal, nightmares, flashbacks, and emotional numbing are all common reactions to sexual misconduct.
 These reactions are all normal, and you are not alone in experiencing them.

 Steps to Consider